kailaix/AdFem.jl/docs/src/index.md

-# PoreFlow.jl Documentation
+# AdFem.jl Documentation

-PoreFlow is an open-source package that accompanies [ADCME.jl](https://github.com/kailaix/ADCME.jl) for solving inverse problems involving partial differential equations (PDEs).
-PoreFlow provides users a rich collection of operators, which users can use to quickly build finite element/volumn codes for forward computation.
+AdFem is an open-source package that accompanies [ADCME.jl](https://github.com/kailaix/ADCME.jl) for solving inverse problems involving partial differential equations (PDEs).
+AdFem provides users a rich collection of operators, which users can use to quickly build finite element/volumn codes for forward computation.
 More importantly, these operators can back-propagate gradients, and therefore users can calculate the gradients using the ideas of adjoint methods and reverse-mode automatic differention (these two concepts overlap).
 The advanced physics constrained learning (PCL) approach enables users to back-propagate gradients through iterative and nonlinear solvers efficiently.
-PoreFlow offers a flexible interface for experienced researchers to develop their own operators.
+AdFem offers a flexible interface for experienced researchers to develop their own operators.

 ## Expressing Numerical Simulation as a Computational Graph